tools4isp/dnsshop/README.md

 # New version

 We are working on a new version.
 Issues, bug reports and feature requests are welcome so we can fix them in the new version before releasing the new version.
+The new version will include good documentation.

 Thanks,<br />
 The Management<br />